SophieS9/SG-Python-Intro/Intro_Python.md

 print(shoppinglist)
 ```

-But what about if I wanted to add have each item of my shopping list on a new line?
+But what about if I wanted to have each item of my shopping list on a new line?
 Well instead of adding a space, we can add a new line character - "\n".
 There are a series of special characters in programming that are used to specify different things such as new lines (\n), tabs (\t), spaces (\s) and so on.
 These are known as escape characters and also start with a back slash.
 ```
 fruit = "Apples"
 vegetable = "Potatoes"